NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 If you tried using the [sign in assistance](#which-microsoft-account-is-linked-to-my-nuget-account) and you do not have access to the microsoft account that is associated with your NuGet account, please follow the steps below to link a new microsoft account to your NuGet account.
 1. **Requirement**: You will need an access to a microsoft account(which is not associated with any existing NuGet accounts).
 If you do not have one, you can [create](https://www.microsoft.com/en-us/account) one.
-1. Follow the [steps to recover your password login](#how-to-recover-nuget-password-login), if you have the password login skip this step.
+2. Follow the [steps to recover your password login](#how-to-recover-nuget-password-login), if you have the password login skip this step.
-1. [Login](https://www.nuget.org/users/account/LogOnNuGetAccount?returnUrl=%2F) to NuGet using the username/password login.
+3. [Login](https://www.nuget.org/users/account/LogOnNuGetAccount?returnUrl=%2F) to NuGet using the username/password login.
-1. Once logged in, you will see the popup dialog show up like below.
+4. Once logged in, you will see the popup dialog show up like below.
 This is the password discontinuation dialog box.
+5. **NOTE**: Please ignore the instruction to login with the specified microsoft account.
+You can now link your NuGet account to any other Microsoft login.
+6. Click on the button `Sign in with Microsoft` and login with the microsoft account that you have an access to, as mentioned in step 1.
+7. Your account will now be linked to the new Microsoft account, which you can use to log into nuget.org going forward.

 ![Link MSA Dialog](../media/link-msa-dialog.png)

-1. **Important**: please ignore the instruction to login with the specified microsoft account.
-You can now link your NuGet account to any other Microsoft login.
-1. Click on the button `Sign in with Microsoft` and login with the microsoft account that you have an access to, as mentioned in step 1.
-1. Your account will now be linked to the new Microsoft account, which you can use to log into nuget.org going forward.

 ### How to transform my NuGet account to an organization?